-Personal favorite trio band is rush, but I had to vote the police up just because they are way too low.
+My personal favorite trio band is Rush, but I had to vote The Police up just because they are way too low.

-The essential power trio, but in fact Hendrix should count as 3 persons himself!
-Drumming out of this world, bass is sometimes the only solid a stable part, somebody had to keep it together :-) But if Jack Bruce would have been in a band with Hendrix and Mitchell...
+The essential power trio, but in fact, Hendrix should count as three persons himself!
+Drumming out of this world, the bass is sometimes the only solid and stable part.
+Somebody had to keep it together.
+But if Jack Bruce would have been in a band with Hendrix and Mitchell...

 Blues rock and hard rock never sounded finer.
 Recognizable for their long beards, Billy Gibbons and Dusty Hill's guitar tones are some of the smoothest, yet roughest in rock.
 Their drummer, Frank Beard (who ironically has no beard), is technically strong and able to produce beats that people want to get up and dance to.

-Well the early stuff was just flat out fun, and didn't care to impress anyone.
-I think that after nimrod they declined a bit but warning had two good singles and then they took a chance with American idiot and I think proved how complex a three man group can be, there's some amazing writing on that album.
-Although not as popular 21st Century Breakdown was the most complex thing they did yet, and some of the songs that werent popular were actually some of their best
+Well, the early stuff was just flat-out fun and didn't care to impress anyone.
+I think that after Nimrod, they declined a bit, but Warning had two good singles, and then they took a chance with American Idiot.
+I think they proved how complex a three-man group can be.
+There's some amazing writing on that album.
+Although not as popular, 21st Century Breakdown was the most complex thing they did yet, and some of the songs that weren't popular were actually some of their best.

 While Rush by far is the best trio, Green Day created some very good songs.
-Most of the big hits in the 2000's and 90's were green day thanks to Dookie and American Idiot.
-All do respect to Cream but come on that band originally lasted what?
+Most of the big hits in the 2000s and '90s were Green Day thanks to Dookie and American Idiot.
+All due respect to Cream but come on, that band originally lasted what?
 3 years?
 Green Day has been around for 30 years and relevant since 1994.

 Compared to the other bands on this list, they had more great songs per album than any other besides Cream and Nirvana.
 I think Muse should be in the top three simply because they have put out more good music in 18 years than Rush did in 40.

-...
-The way they preform and the way their music can be soft and cool they can get very heavy with this good variety of songs they should be at the top
+The way they perform and the way their music can be soft and cool, they can get very heavy.
+With this good variety of songs, they should be at the top.

 ELP is second only to Rush for being a musically accomplished band.
 Musically talented, deep lyrics, classical training.
 Only youth and ignorance of voters accounts for their poor showing on this poll.

-If Queen and Black Sabbath never formed Genesis would be my #1 favorite band.
-I don't care what anyone says, Phil Collins Genesis beats Peter Gabriel Genesis by a long shot.
+If Queen and Black Sabbath never formed, Genesis would be my #1 favorite band.
+I don't care what anyone says, Phil Collins' Genesis beats Peter Gabriel's Genesis by a long shot.
 Land Of Confusion, Misunderstanding, That's All, Invisible Touch, & Follow You, Follow Me are a few of my favorites out of their playlist of great songs.

 I know Genesis originally had 5 members, but when Phil Collins fronted Genesis, he helped make Genesis a household name.
 While that may be a bad thing in some people's eyes, he still managed to make some great progressive rock style songs with Mike Rutherford and Tony Banks.

-Triumph Rick Emmett lead guitarist and lead vocals Gil Moore Drummer
+Triumph: Rik Emmett (lead guitarist and lead vocals), Gil Moore (drummer).

-Both are Hard Rock we did not call band in the 80's "Hair Bands" or "Glammer Bands" they were Rock, Hard Rock, Heavy Metal.
-Rush and Triumph both Canadian Bands and both awesome.
-I miss the 80's we had real music.
+Both are hard rock bands.
+We did not call bands in the 80s "hair bands" or "glam bands."
+They were rock, hard rock, or heavy metal.
+Rush and Triumph are both Canadian bands and both awesome.
+I miss the 80s - we had real music.

-Greatest 3 man band ever and even better than rush.
+Greatest 3-man band ever and even better than Rush.
 The lead guitarist and drummer took turns doing lead vocals.
-Either one was genuine singer.
-Drumming very good and rik Emmett awesome on guitar.
-Check out riks guitar solo in never surrender.
+Either one was a genuine singer.
+Drumming very good and Rik Emmett awesome on guitar.
+Check out Rik's guitar solo in Never Surrender.
 Hard to believe the rock video is 32 years old!

-One of the best bands of three members ever.
-Really, they are one of a kind
+One of the best three-member bands ever.
+Really, they are one of a kind.

-Why the hell do I found these guys at 17?
-COME ON, they took the pop-punk genre to heights that have only been challenged by Green Day, even so many more people still Love Blink-182
+Why the hell do I find these guys at 17?
+COME ON, they took the pop-punk genre to heights that have only been challenged by Green Day.
+Even so, many more people still love Blink-182.

 Even though they are sometimes joined by Neil Young, this group's first album was a classic in every meaning of the word.
 Suite: Judy Blue Eyes may not sound familiar to you at first, but you'll eventually realize it.
 They were able to get Neil Young to join them and create the well-received Deja Vu album.
 Plus, all the members were already members of great rock bands (The Byrds, Buffalo Springfield, The Hollies).

-Their songs a weird but they are awesome they should definitely be in the top ten, if not top 5.
-They are amazing Les Claypool is an alien, his bass skills are amazing, there is no other bass player like him.
+Their songs are weird, but they are awesome.
+They should definitely be in the top ten, if not top 5.
+They are amazing.
+Les Claypool is an alien, his bass skills are amazing, there is no other bass player like him.

-I don't think they're the best 3 man band ever, but I had to vote for them because they're way to low on this list.
+I don't think they're the best 3-man band ever, but I had to vote for them because they're way too low on this list.
 They should be top ten easily.

 They should definitely be in the top 10.
 Very underrated.

-Pete sings in a way that he doesn't need the words to rhyme to be catchy, he has to do it in other ways. you can notice it in the way his vocals often use alliteration and dynamic contrast.
-Their riffs are often catchy though simple.
-Sam is a pretty good drummer and the songs tend to start off simple with him but slowly he adds in more complicated fills and other drumming mechanics.
-Dean's bass part always compliments the guitar part and in cases of I Get It, it works perfectly with the drum part to create a unique experience.
-They keep getting better with every album
+Pete sings in a way that he doesn't need the words to rhyme to be catchy.
+He has to do it in other ways.
+You can notice it in the way his vocals often use alliteration and dynamic contrast.
+Their riffs are often catchy, though simple.
+Sam is a pretty good drummer, and the songs tend to start off simple with him, but slowly he adds in more complicated fills and other drumming mechanics.
+Dean's bass part always complements the guitar part, and in cases like I Get It, it works perfectly with the drum part to create a unique experience.
+They keep getting better with every album.